 When writing a text, think like your customer and ask, "What's in it for me?".

-One good example of a brand and sales copy is from J.Peterson, e-commerce that offers a unique experience, where clothes are displayed in the form of vintage.
+One good example of a brand and sales copy is J.Peterson, an e-commerce that offers a unique experience where clothes are displayed in the form of vintage.

-Matching the style, the brand voice, message, colors, font style is essential for your company's brand development.
-In this other one, it clearly shows the offer, but also keeps the vintage brand style.
+Matching the style, the brand voice, message, colors, and font style is essential for your company's brand development.
+This other one clearly shows the offer and keeps the vintage brand style.

-The fastest way to get traffic to your brand-new website is through pay-per-click (PPC) advertising, while the most challenging but worthy is organic search.
+The fastest way to get traffic to your brand-new website is through pay-per-click (PPC) advertising, while the organic search is the most challenging but worthy.

-Organic will take time, but think about writing a copy for the searcher, not for the search engines.
+Organic will take time but think about writing a copy for the searcher, not the search engines.
 If you need to understand how to increase organic traffic, check out this SEO article.

-Remember to not worry so much about optimizing for a specific keyword but be thoughtful about giving what your audience is looking for, which will help you in your rankings on organic search results.
+Remember to not worry so much about optimizing for a specific keyword but be thoughtful about giving what your audience is looking for, which will help you rank organic search results.

-With email, you'll be able to develop lifetime relationships with them, and it is a lot cheaper and more effective than print, TV, or radio.
+With email, you'll be able to develop lifetime relationships with them, which is much cheaper and more effective than print, TV, or radio.